-Guidelines for Preparing an Honors Thesis in MCB
+Guidelines for Preparing a Laboratory Research Honors Thesis in MCB

 Register for MCB 4997W, Honors Research Thesis, the semester you plan to complete your thesis (usually your final semester).

 Your thesis may reflect 1) your laboratory research, or 2) your thesis may be based on literature research with the consent of your thesis advisor and your honor’s advisor.
 In the first case, your thesis should take the form of a master’s thesis or a scientific journal research paper.
 In the latter case, it should take the form of a review article.
 Your thesis must be a minimum of 15 pages, double spaced, exclusive of tables, figures, and references.
 Detailed guidelines are given below.
 These guidelines may also be used for undergraduates writing a senior thesis outside of the Honors Program.

 Note: Deadlines for submission of final thesis can be found here.

 The deadline dates required by your thesis advisor and your MCB honors advisor to read and evaluate your thesis may be earlier than that set by the Honors Program.
 At least one draft of the thesis must be given to your thesis advisor and revised prior to final submission.
 It is your responsibility to establish due dates acceptable to your thesis advisor and to your honors advisor.

 A. By the third week of your final semester an Honors Scholar Thesis Plan with thesis title and abstract and signatures of Honors Advisor and Thesis Supervisor must be submitted to the Honors Office (ROWE 419).